An illustration of legacy software reengineering.

 The wheels of progress never stop turning, so the existing digital product may eventually stop matching your business needs.
-Software reengineering becomes inevitable if your system isn’t efficient enough, doesn’t withstand the competitive market, or is simply too expensive to maintain.
-If any of these or some other reason forces you to change your legacy code, migrate your data or rebuild software completely, you may find answers to all your questions in this article.
+Software reengineering becomes a must if your system isn’t efficient enough, doesn’t withstand the competitive market, or is simply too expensive to maintain.

 Upgrading the existing system is quite challenging.
-If your legacy code performance is poor or you want to expand your platform, it may be hard to find a development team that will offer you an efficient solution.
-In addition, there are several options to optimize the system, each of which may suit you better, depending on the case.
-Software engineers are often hesitant about dealing with a project that was originally built by somebody else.
+If your legacy code performance could be better or you want to expand your platform, finding a development team that will offer you an efficient solution may be hard.

 Ways To Upgrade Your Software

-When looking for the right way to upgrade your software, there is no one-size-fits-all option.
-To understand how to change your existing system, you should examine your very case and determine the scale of the problem.
+There is no one-size-fits-all option when looking for the right way to upgrade your software.
+To understand how to change your existing system, you should examine your case and determine the scale of the problem.
 Most likely, you will be choosing between the three most common solutions.
 You may rehost, rewrite, or rebuild your legacy software.

 Each of these options can be either highly beneficial or misleading.
-So before you start upgrading the code, make sure you’ve chosen the right direction.
+So, before upgrading the code, make sure you’ve chosen the right direction.

 Rehosting

-Software rehosting perfectly suits the systems that require rapid migration.
+Software rehosting perfectly suits the systems that require rapid data migration.
 Your legacy code leaves its original hardware and moves to a more modern and well-functioning one.
-Many companies also use rehosting option for cloud migration.
-Such a solution can address the costly software maintenance issue.
+The rehosting option for cloud migration can address the costly software maintenance issue.
 Besides, many prefer this approach since it’s fast, straightforward, and cost-efficient.

 However, if your legacy code is ineffective, rehosting won’t help.
 In this case, it would rather be a temporary solution.